 Check out our article in MAKE: Magazine issue 39 on the Air Rocket Glider and Air Launcher 2.0

-With over 2000 rockets built and launched this past weekend, Maker Faire Bay Area was a huge success.
+With over 2000 rockets built and launched, Maker Faire Bay Area was a huge success.
 See blog entry for details.
 Rick's talk on the MAKE: Live stage is here on YouTube.